 Book Idea: Python Optimization

-Every so often it seems like some Python figure thinks about writing a
+Every so often it seems like some Python figure thinks about writing

-of material there.
+actually a lot of material there.
 Here's some things I can think of:

 I'm sure there's things I'm not thinking of, and there's a lot of

 research that would go into it.
 I think the result could be a really

 good book, though, with something for every level.
 Like a Python